 Expert teams wishing to submit LVI data to DEP shall routinely participate in LVI testing events and produce an acceptable score, as described below.

-The final LVI score submitted by a team for a specified lake must be within plus or minus 12 points from the DEP determined score for that lake in order for the team to have “passed” the exercise.
+The final LVI score submitted by a team for a specified lake must be within plus or minus 12 points from the median expert score for that lake in order for the team to have “passed” the exercise.
 For teams with scores outside the acceptable range, DEP will evaluate the scores with consideration of the site conditions.
 If DEP determines that site conditions caused the score to be outside of the acceptable range, the team shall be in pass status.

 A score for an expert team that is outside of the acceptable range for a lake shall be included in the median calculation for that lake, even though that team may no longer be considered expert.

-To achieve “pass” status for LVI sampling, teams that scored outside the acceptable range, where site conditions were not a factor, must undergo additional training in plant ID and/or LVI sampling and then conduct a successful proficiency exercise with a passing score at an additional lake where the team has not tested previously.
+To achieve “pass” status for LVI sampling, teams that scored outside the acceptable range, where site conditions were not a factor, must conduct a proficiency exercise at an additional lake where the team has not tested previously, and achieve a score in the acceptable range.
+AEQAS will review the original exercise results and taxa lists, and go over the key factors causing the initial score to be outside the acceptable range

-Lake Vegetation Index (LVI) Laboratory Protocols
+LVI 2000 Lake Vegetation Index (LVI) Laboratory Protocols

-Laboratory Quality Control for Macrophyte Taxonomic Identifications (Also included as LQ 7300)
+LVI 2100 Laboratory Quality Control for Macrophyte Taxonomic Identifications (Also included as LQ 7300)